ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 7:***

 Networking of the VM.
 By default we are going POD Networking.
-So there is no change in the section.
-Click Next button.

 <img src="images/networkinterface.png" width="900" >